digbmc/cwd-toolkit/_projects/05_embedded-content.md

 <a href="https://blog.hubspot.com/marketing/embed-social-media-posts-guide" style="color: purple; text-decoration: underline;">You can follow this detailed guide to get the embed code for any type of content.</a>

 ## Steps to embed content
-1. To embed any type of content, change the first line of the markdown file where you want to embed your content to layout: single.
+1. To embed any type of content, change the first line of the markdown file where you want to embed your content to .
 This will apply the single.html layout on your respective markdown file.

 2. After getting the embed code, paste it beside code: **paste the embed code here** in the second line of the markdown file.
 If you don't see any "code:" in the first few lines of the file, you can type it yourself and paste the embed code beside it as shown previously.